April Jones, MA, LCPC

 I have worked in the mental health field for more than 18 years with a wide range of clients from all backgrounds and sexual orientations.
 Throughout my career, I’ve focused on helping remove the stigma of getting help with trauma related to military and first responder duties as well as any other type of trauma that you may have experienced.
 As a result of working with trauma, I have immense experience in substance abuse and anger management as well as couples counseling.
 I work with teens as well as adults on daily life stressors, anxiety, and depression.
 I also have significant experience in grief and traumatic grief counseling.
 Much of my experience is working with widows and widowers many left with younger children.
 If you are looking for solutions and directive feedback, let’s meet and see if I am a good fit for your needs.

-I work with individuals and families ages 14 years and up, who present with a variety of issues, for therapy.
+I work with individuals ages 16 years and up, who present with a variety of issues, for therapy.
 While I enjoy working with individuals who often feel depressed and/or anxious, I have specialized training in neuropsychological disorders (e.g., Autism Spectrum, TBIs, strokes, dementias, etc.), complex trauma, and dissociation.

 Shannon Walker, PhD